Hooray, it's SPRING!

 THE TWIN POWERS, the sequel to THE TWINNING PROJECT (Clarion), is being edited.

 Still enjoying being Ombudsman at ESPN.
 If you feel like checking out what I'm doing there, go to ESPN.COM and scroll down to Ombudsman.
 It's easy to send me a message and comment on what's going on on ESPN.

 Meanwhile, Sam Lipsyte's new book of short stories, "The Fun Parts," is still getting rave reviews - in Great Britain now where it's just come out.
 Janet Maslin in the New York Times called him a "literary rock star."
 (And I remember when he fronted a noise punk band.)

-The sturdy, jovial Daniel Nachumi is babbling and walking toward 2.
+The sturdy, jovial Daniel Nachumi is babbling turns 2 the end of May.
 His mom is my daughter, Susannah, his dad her husband, Ben Nachumi.
 Daniel joins Alfred (9 years old) and Sylvia (6) on my all-grandkids team (they are out of Sam and his wife, Ceridwen Morris, as we say in horse racing.)

 Enough about them.

-My memoir, "An Accidental Sportswriter," published two years ago by Ecco/HarperCollins, is in paperback and Kindle.
+My memoir, "An Accidental Sportswriter," published three years ago by Ecco/HarperCollins, is in paperback and Kindle.